-Chelsea v Liverpool team news
+Managerless Chelsea held by much-changed Liverpool

 Post update

-João Félix (Chelsea) wins a free kick in the defensive half.
+Wesley Fofana (Chelsea) wins a free kick on the right wing.

 Post update